Philosophical Essay Contest

 CATEGORY: Philosophy.
 Scholarships will be awarded for the best essays on any philosophical topic.
 Careful analysis and exceptional writing are required.

 RULES: All undergraduate students currently enrolled at Brigham Young University are eligible.
 Essays should be between 3,000 and 5,000 words and conform to MLA standards.
 Only one essay per person may be submitted.
-Submitter’s name, student ID number, address, phone number, and paper title should appear on a cover sheet.
-Submitter’s name or any identifying information MUST NOT appear in the body of the paper or next to page numbers.
-All essays must be received by the secretary of the Philosophy Department in 4086 JFSB before 5:00 p.m. on February 10.
-No faxes or e-mails will be accepted.
+Submissions should be sent to ByuYarnContest@gmail.com.
+Submissions must include two pdf documents attached to a single email: (1) a cover page that includes the submitter’s name, student ID number, address, phone number, and paper title, and (2) an essay that is formatted for blind review (submitter’s name or any identifying information MUST NOT appear in the body of the paper or next to page numbers).
+All essays must be received by 11:59 p.m. on February 10th.
 All submissions become the property of the Philosophy Department.
 Winning essays are automatically accepted for publication in Aporia, the BYU undergraduate philosophy journal.

 Papers will be judged by a committee made up of members of the Philosophy Department.
+Winners will be announced soon thereafter, and all decisions are final.
 The sponsors reserve the right to withhold any or all prizes if no submitted papers are deemed worthy of being awarded the prizes or to alter the cash amounts in the event that two or more papers are judged equally worthy of prizes.
 Prize monies may be subject to state and federal tax.

 AWARDS: The following prizes will be awarded: